robb-j/smartish-mirror/README.md

 * Doesn't handle multiple widgets of the same type
 * Handle Trello library fetching failing
 * Some non-popup based way of authenticating with Trello
+* Better way of storing config & default values
+* Perhaps a more user-friendly config like yaml?